-Enjoying the very best of glorious Canada, we take inspiration from a fantastic grand escorted tour of the country taking holidaymakers on a coast to coast adventure showing off the breathtaking beauty of this wonderful holiday destination.
+Enjoying the very best of glorious Canada, we take a coast to coast adventure showing off the breathtaking beauty of this wonderful holiday destination.

 Nestled in the iconic Canadian Rockies, visiting Banff really does take holidaymakers out into the magnificent Canadian wilderness.